-Use an Internet filter to get some protection
+Use an Internet filter to set a baseline of protection

-While parental supervision is the best method of protection, internet filters can keep your child away from some of the violent and sexual content that can be damaging.
+While parental supervision and trusting parent-child relationships is the best method of protection, internet filters help to minimize your child’s exposure to violent and sexual content online.
 Good filters prevent access to certain sites, with the capability to block by website name, domain and Internet Protocol address.
-Filters also allow you to schedule internet access at certain times and days, which can help limit screen time, encourage moderation and prevent them from logging on late at night.
+Filters also allow you to schedule internet access at certain times and days, which can help limit screen time, encourage moderation and prevent your child from logging on late at night.

 How to monitor internet activity:

 - Check to see what files have been created on your child’s device.

 - Create an Instagram, Snapchat, Facebook or other social media account and become a follower of your child’s profile.

 - Choose an internet filter with features allowing you to block access in different ways and schedule internet access at certain times.

 - Explain to your children that you trust them online but are using a filter as a protective measure against unsafe sites or unsafe people, or to help reduce the temptation of logging on late at night and missing their sleep.

 If you do have concerns your child is being exploited online, call the Cyber Tip Line, operated by the National Center for Missing and Exploited Children, at 800-843-5678.

 Modeling responsible technology use for your kids is the best thing you can do for your family.